 The standby server typically recovers WAL files at the rate of 40 MB/s.
 If your workload exceeds this limit, you may encounter extended time for the recovery to complete either during the failover or after establishing a new standby.

 Restarting the primary database server also restarts standby replica.

-Configuring additional read replicas are not supported.
+Configuring additional standbys is not supported.

 Configuring customer initiated management tasks cannot be scheduled during managed maintenance window.